nyanhp/janhendrikpeters.de/content/post/onenote-to-obsidian-with-graph-api/index.en.md

 flows still require tenant ID and client ID though.
 Hold on...
 Isn't the tenant ID usually unique per tenant and not communicated far and wide?
 How can you even access you personal OneNote with a corporate tenant?
 Well, you can't.
 This is where the documentation comes in handy.
-The tenant ID Common can be used in lieue of an Entra tenant.
+The tenant ID `Common` can be used in lieu of an Entra tenant.

 You still need to include your app's Client ID or tell it to your users.
 In C# this